RasmusGOlsen/math/README.md

 # math

-Math app for training multiplication.
+This is a game for training math tables.